rgba-image/pixel/README.md

 plot( image, pixels )
 ```

-You can also plot the pixels over existing colors, see `compositePixel`
+You can also plot the pixels over existing colors, see `setPixel`
-below for the numerical values of the modes:
+above for the numerical values of the modes:

 ```js
 plot( image, pixels, COMPOSITE_NORMAL )